Bitcoin most traded crypto among women users, Shiba Inu most traded among men, as per WazirX data

 true

-Labeling 2021 as the 'Year of Crypto', Indian cryptocurrency exchange WazirX revealed in its latest report that this year it witnessed a trading volume of over $43 billion - which accounted for 1735 percent growth from 2020.
+Labeling 2021 as the 'Year of Crypto', Indian cryptocurrency exchangerevealed in its latest report that this year it witnessed a trading volume of over $43 billion - which accounted for 1735 percent growth from 2020.
 WazirX also claimed it crossed a user base of 10 million.

 WazirX's platform data showed that Bitcoin (BTC) was the most traded crypto among its women users, and that Shiba Inu (SHIB) was the most traded crypto among men.